hkalodner/batch-token/README.md

 A number of layer 2 scaling solutions have proposed various methods of enhancing the throughput of token transfers.
 A common element of these solutions is that an operator batches a set of transfers together.

 There are two main areas of savings in any of these approaches:

-	1) Base transaction cost: Every Ethereum transaction has a base cost of 21000 gas.
-Batching them together amortizes this cost.
+1) Base tx cost: Every Ethereum transaction has a base cost of 21000 gas.
+Batching them amortizes this cost.

-	2) Signature verification: Normally each transfer requires an independent signature verification.
-Non-interactive rollup solutions (ZK-Rollup, BLS-Rollup) use cryptographic mechanisms to avoid having to do a check for each transaction.
+2) Signature verification: Normally each transfer requires a separate signature verification.
+Non-interactive rollup solutions (ZK-Rollup, BLS-Rollup) use cryptographic mechanisms to avoid having to check each transaction.

 This repository implements a basic batch transfer token contract.
 My goal is to create a fair baseline for new token transfer scaling solutions to compare with, rather than comparing with standard ETH or ERC 20 transfers.